Floer theory and reduced cohomology on open manifolds: Overview

-We discuss three classes of examples of dissipative $(H,J)$. \begin{enumerate} \item $H$ is Lipschitz with respect to $g_J$ with sufficiently small Lipschitz constant outside of a compact set.
-More generally, mainly to allow a cofinal set, we require the Lipschitz condition only on a sufficiently large subset of $M$.
-This class of examples is sufficient for all the theoretical constructions of this paper. \item $M$ is exact and the action functional satisfies the Palais-Smale condition.
-See \S\ref{SubSec52}. \item The Hamiltonian flow of $H$ is sufficiently close to being invariant with respect to a radial parameter.
-See \S\ref{SubsecNonex}. \end{enumerate} The following sections \S\ref{Sec1} through \S\ref{Sec5} are devoted to the construction of dissipative Floer data.
+The following sections \S\ref{Sec1} through \S\ref{Sec5} are devoted to the construction of dissipative Floer data.
 They are organized as follows.
+Sections \S\ref{Sec1} and \S\ref{Sec3} are concerned with ruling out type $1$ divergence.
 In \S\ref{Sec1} we introduce the notion of i-boundedness, establish its contractibility and derive various versions of diameter estimate it implies.
 In \S\ref{Sec3} we introduce the Floer equation and the Gromov metric.
 We introduce the notions of i-bounded and geometrically dissipative almost Floer data.
 Finally, we study the geometry of the Gromov metric for translation invariant Floer data.
-In \S\ref{Sec5} we study various aspects of the property of loopwise dissipativity and establish a diameter estimate as well as some effective criteria.
+Section \S\ref{Sec5} is concerned with ruling out type $2$ divergence.
+In it we introduce and study the property of loopwise dissipativity, and establish a diameter estimate as well as some effective criteria.

-\section{I-bounded almost complex structures}
+\section{i-bounded almost complex structures}

 For a Riemannian metric $g$ on a manifold $M$ and a point $p\in M$ we denote by $\inj_g(p)$ the radius of injectivity and by $\Sec_g(p)$ the maximal sectional curvature at $p$.
 We drop $g$ from the notation when it is clear from the context.